women-plus-datascience/symposium2020/docs/poster-talk-guidelines.md

-# Poster & Lightning Talk Guidelines
+# Poster & Talk Guidelines
 Proposals are allowed for either:
 - Poster Presentation only,
 - 10 minute Talk only, or